Isovariant homotopy theory and fixed point invariants: Preliminaries

 If $f: M \to M$ is an equivariant map that has no fixed points on a $G$-invariant subcomplex $A \subseteq M$, the obstruction for removing its fixed points on a $G$-invariant subcomplex $B \subseteq M$ such that $A \subseteq B$ is a ``local Reidemeister trace"

 where

 is a homotopy cofiber of $M \amalg A \to M \amalg B$ over $M$.
 See Theorem D of \cite{KW2}, Proposition 8.2 and Lemma 8.4 of \cite{Pon}, or Theorem 1.6 of \cite{PonKW}.
 For example, condition (ii) in Theorem 1.6 of \cite{PonKW} is a Blakers--Massey condition, which is satisfied if $\dim M^H \geq 3$ for all $H$ that appear as isotropy groups in $M$, by the equivariant Blakers--Massey theorem (see, e.g., \cite{Dot}).
+In the inductive approach of \cite{KW2}, it is therefore crucial to show that the local Reidemeister traces $R_G(f|_{M_{k-1}, M_k})$ vanish.

-Theorem E (with details for the fixed point context in section 10) of \cite{KW2} provides a ``global-to-local" theorem:
+Theorem E, along with Lemmas 10.1 and 10.2 of \cite{KW2}, provides the necessary ``global-to-local" theorem:

 \begin{thm} Suppose that $M$ is a compact smooth $G$-manifold such that \begin{itemize} \item $\dim M^H \geq 3$ for all $H$ that appear as isotropy groups in $M$, and \item for $H < K$ that appear as isotropy groups in $M$, $\dim M^H - \dim M^K \geq 2$. \end{itemize} Suppose that $f: M \to M$ is an equivariant map.
 If $R_G(f)$ is trivial, then $R_G(f|_{M_{k-1}, M_k})$ is trivial for all $k$. \end{thm}